12darwin/Python_Project/README.md

 Password Checker - check strength of password using length, complexity, and types of characters in the password

-Network Scanner - Find Local network Devices, understand protocols, and detect possible vulnerabilities easily
+Network Scanner - Find Local network Devices, understand protocols, and detect possible vulnerabilities easily.
+-printed in pdf or html
+-include hostname
+-include date and time of scanned network report